CharuchithRanjit/Basic-Image-Classification/README.md

 One hot encoding was done for categorical columns.
 In terms of preprocessing, reshaping and normalization was done.
 Then the model was made and trained.
-Accurace was checked in the end
+Accuracy was checked in the end